Last updated on December 9th, 2020 at 10:07 am

 White water rafting

-One of the best adventurous activity for tourists, white water rafting of different levels can be done from Kota Kinabalu.
+One of the best adventurous things to do in Kota Kinabalu for tourists, white water rafting of different levels can be done from Kota Kinabalu.
 Xtreme Paddler has been the best tour a girl can ask for with their seamless organisation and professionalism.

 They operate rafting on three different river: the Kiulu, Kadamaian, and the Padan.
 The first two are grad 1-2 suitable for all ages and levels.
 In fact, many who participate in white water rafting don’t even know how to swim.
 Padan is a much faster, higher level river suitable for those who wants an adrenaline pumped trip, but we went with Kadamaian as it will be the first time rafting for us both.